USPTO Examiner BASET NESHAT - Art Unit 3798

 Interview Effectiveness

-Conducting an examiner interview provides a +8.6% benefit to allowance rate for applications examined by BASET, NESHAT.
-This interview benefit is in the 39% percentile among all examiners.
-Recommendation: Interviews provide a below-average benefit with this examiner.
+Conducting an examiner interview provides a +17.7% benefit to allowance rate for applications examined by BASET, NESHAT.
+This interview benefit is in the 59% percentile among all examiners.
+Recommendation: Interviews provide an above-average benefit with this examiner and are worth considering.

 Request for Continued Examination (RCE) Effectiveness